Student Health Services

 American Nurses Credentialing Center

 *Enrolled students pay a mandatory medical fee.
-Vendor services begin with the opening of residence halls, continuing students are covered between Fall and Spring semesters.
+The university's off-campus care is based on semester or summer session.
+Continuing students are covered between Fall and Spring semesters.

 Student Health Services is staffed by a registered nurse.
 The office is in University Center Suite 211.
 Normal hours of operation are 8 am- 5 pm Monday through Friday.